 10. It may help relieve arthritis pain

-Arthritis is caused by underlying inflammation in the joints, and in Nigerian traditional medicine, shea butter has long been used as a remedy for pains around the joint, caused by arthritis.
+Arthritis is caused by underlying inflammation in the joints, and in Nigerian traditional medicine, shea butter has long been used as a remedy for pains around the joints, caused by arthritis.

 A 2016 animal study on shea oil concentrate suggests that it can help reduce inflammation while also protecting joints from further damage.
 Although this study focused on knee joints, these potential benefits could extend to other areas of the body.